 360 degree feedback

-Most common Manager mistakes – PART 4
+The Most Common Mistakes Managers Make – PART 4

-Most common Manager mistakes – PART 3
+The Most Common Mistakes Managers Make – PART 3

 Being a manager is generally a challenging endeavor.
-Requirements of this role include a variety of competencies which are related to all sorts of skills from strategic and business-leading ones, those related to process and resource management, to social skills and leadership.
+Requirements of this role include a variety of competencies that are related to all sorts of skills from strategic and business-leading ones, those related to process and resource management, to social skills and leadership.

-Most common Manager mistakes – PART 2
+The Most Common Mistakes Managers Make – PART 2

 How exactly?
 For example by conducting tests.